ArpanMahatra1999/Meroyatra/README.md

 3. Use command prompt to activate virtual environment.
 4. Use command prompt to runserver using manage.py.

-Admin name: pusendra
+-Admin name: pusendra
-Password: pusendra
+-Password: pusendra